primer/doctocat/README.md

 **⚠️ WARNING!
 Doctocat is still experimental.**

-Doctocat is a [Gatsby theme](https://www.gatsbyjs.org/docs/themes/what-are-gatsby-themes/) for creating Primer documentation sites.
-Check out the [documentation site](https://doctocat.now.sh) to get started.
+Doctocat makes it easy to set up a documentation site so you can focus on what's important: _writing docs_.
+Check out [primer.style/doctocat](https://primer.style/doctocat) to get started.